MicrosoftDocs/learn/learn-pr/wwl-data-ai/translate-text-with-translation-service/includes/3-exercise-translate-text-use-azure.md

-The best way to learn how to use Azure Cognitive Services for translation is to explore them for yourself.
+The best way to learn how to use the Translator Text and Speech services for translation is to explore them for yourself.

 ## Before you start